kenichi-shibata/helloawsnode/readme.md

 # once the infrastructure has been created and there is no error
 terraform output -json > vm/out.json
 ```
+* Setup AMI
+   1. The AMI is tagged using `infra/vm/variables.json` please update version key to create a new one.
+AMI does not accept duplicate names

 * Setup your application
 ```
 cd hellownode/infra/setup-application